 - Either party receiving public assistance or benefits.

-- A significant change in cost of living
+- A significant change in the cost of living

-- Any medical expenses incurred for a child that haven’t been addressed in the original judgment.
+- Any medical expenses incurred for a child that hasn’t been addressed in the original judgment.

 - Financial requirement as compared to income

 - The ability of a spouse to pay maintenance